Brazil minister fires analyst who opposed unauthorized wood exports

 Bolsonaro says poverty in the Amazon is to blame and that he has been unfairly demonized.

-Reporting by Jake Spring; Editing by Tom Brown
+Reporting by Jake Spring; Editing by Tom Brown and Cynthia Osterman